mason1901/ikoa-web/README.md

   A: Yes, This is why you need config two SA.
 * Q: How should I do if I can't config the SA_JSON field correctly?
   A: Check whether the one line json string matches exactly **2374** characters.
+* Q: Why does the app shutdown suddenly before all tasks finished sometimes?
+  A: Please create an issue and paste the log.

 ## License
 **ikoa-web** is released under the [MIT License](LICENSE)